nucypher/nucypher/docs/source/architecture/worklock.rst

 WorkLock is designed onboard threshold cryptography nodes to the live NuCypher network using a process that selects participants who are most likely to strengthen the network by committing to staking and running active nodes.

-The WorkLock begins with a contribution period, during which anyone seeking to operate a nucypher node can send ETH to the WorkLock contract to be temporarily escrowed on-chain.
+The WorkLock begins with a contribution period, during which anyone seeking to operate a NuCypher node can send ETH to the WorkLock contract to be temporarily escrowed on-chain.
 At any time during the contribution period, WorkLock participants can cancel their participation to forgo NU and recoup their escrowed ETH immediately.